TAGS+ MICROCHIP= GET HOME SAFE

 According to Petfinder.com, as many as 2 million animals are stolen each

 year.
-What kind of person would steal a dog from a shelter,
+What kind of person would steal a dog from an animal shelter,

 break into your car to steal your dog, steal your dog right out of your yard,